1 active alert Show

 • Scaliness, oozing, bleeding or the appearance of a lump or bump.

-• Show your doctor any mole that you are unsure of.
+• Any kind of mole that you are unsure of.

 Screening for Life and Health Care Connection